leonardpasi/newsfeed-system/legacy/README.md

 # Newsfeed-system <!-- omit from toc -->
-*A real-time newsfeed system that aggregates IT-related news from selected public sourcers, filters them for relevance, and provides a simple web dashboard to display the latest updates.
-Dashboard available [here](https://newsfeed-static-web-interface.s3.eu-north-1.amazonaws.com/dashboard.html).*
+*A real-time newsfeed system that aggregates IT-related news from selected public sourcers, filters them for relevance, and provides a simple web dashboard to display the latest updates.*

 ## Table of contents <!-- omit from toc -->
 - [Architecture](#architecture)